-I make a vicarious living doing various jobs, having left full-time journalism at the start of 2018.
+I make a modest living doing various jobs, having left full-time journalism at the start of 2018.

 I got into journalism in my late 20s, at first reviewing bands and restaurants for The List, a Scottish cultural magazine.
 I wasn’t much cop and earned hee-haw, so I thought: a qualification might help me improve and make a living from it.
 My goal was to lounge around in bars and the sitting rooms of tenement flats in Glasgow writing essays about The Blue Nile and Talk Talk for Uncut and the like.
 I realised not long after abandoning my jobs as a bar manager and tour manager that the course was built to turn me into either a newspaper reporter or a radio monkey, not an exorbitantly salaried aesthete.
 Having burned my bridges, though, I stuck with it.
 Print journalism was foundering but there were still opportunities for people like me, and it was better than buffing the egos of rock musicians or serving pints to hipsters, jobs that, while sporadically enjoyable, did little to engage my intellect.

-After forgettable stints as a local newspaper reporter and a subeditor for Teletext (interspersed with European tours selling T-shirts for Belle and Sebastian and husbanding the backline of Icelandic collective Múm) I threw my lot in with my friend Raoul, who was starting a gardening magazine, The Northern Garden.
-The title was a commercial failure but I learned how to draw pages, edit awful prose and manipulate images.
+After forgettable stints as a local newspaper reporter and a subeditor for Teletext (interspersed with European tours selling T-shirts for Belle and Sebastian and husbanding the backline of Icelandic collective Múm) I threw my lot in with my friend Raoul, who was starting a horticultural magazine, The Northern Garden.
+The title was a commercial failure but I learned how to draw pages, bash wonky prose into shape and do a little Photoshop.

 When, after a year or so of sporadic publication, the magazine finally crashed and I found myself out of full-time work, the father of a friend gave me a break doing shifts at The Herald online to augment the income I was making from freelance sub-editing shifts.
 My skillset was OK and unlike many eager beginners I was in my early 30s, so I had a head start on the pack of ambitious journo pups with massive hopes but zero life experience.
 Soon I was a staff member and even sooner I had my dream job: production editor on The Herald Magazine, a heat-set, full-colour weekly supplement with three full-time writers, a full-time designer, a full-time picture editor and, above all, an editor in Kathleen Morgan who was and is a shining star.